 When you visit Myanmar, you will encounter ah-lhu one day or another.
 What is ah-lhu?
-It is in deed a religious donation ceremony.
-People usually do ah-lhu when they donate food and offerings to the monk or the monastry.
+It is a religious donation ceremony, deeply ingrained into the culture of Myanmar people.
+Myanmar people usually do ah-lhu when they donate food and offerings to the monk or the monastry.
 It can be a sole even.
 Or it can be in celebration for the wedding, anniversary, or to mark the day a family member died.
 People usually do ah-lhu at home or at the monastery.

 Usually, on the day of ah-lhu, monks are invited to the home.
-They are then offered food and offerings, after which monks recite Buddha’s scriptures and give sermon.
-After the monks go back to the monastery, meal is served to the invited gusts.
+They are then offered food and offerings, usually comprising of the new monk’s robes (thin-gan) after which monks recite Buddha’s scriptures and give sermon.
+The event also involves a ceremony called ye-sat-cha, where the donor pour water from the pitcher while monks are reciting sermon.
+The ah-lhu is always concluded by ah-mhya, the tradition of sharing your merit with anyone, either humane or inhumane, believing that those who feel happy about the donation will equally gain merit from the donation.
+People show their happiness about the donation by chanting sa-du (or tha-du) after each ah-mhya.
+This is done three times, after which the donation ceremony is concluded.
+After the monks go back to the monastery, meal is served to the invited guests.
 This is usually a Burmese formal lunch, although sometimes, it can be monhingha, a popular Burmese noodle soup.

 Original article posted in Myanmar Man’s Diary.